Universities in the United Kingdom: Funding

-Third, and most controversially, funding may come from charging students.
-From WW2 tuition fees in the UK were effectively abolished and local authorities paid maintenance grants.
-The Education Act 1962 formally required this position for all UK residents, and this continued through the expansion of university places recommended by the Robbins Report of 1963.
+Universities can also receive income from charging students tuition fees.
+Following the Education Act 1962, tuition fees in the UK were effectively abolished and local authorities paid maintenance grants. and this continued through the expansion of university places recommended by the Robbins Report of 1963.
 However, over the 1980s and 1990s, grants were diminished, requiring students to become ever more reliant on their parents' wealth.
-Further, appointed in 1996, the Dearing Report argued for the introduction of tuition fees because it said graduates had "improved employment prospects and pay."
+In 1997, the Dearing Report recommended the introduction of tuition fees because graduates had "improved employment prospects and pay".
 Instead of funding university through progressive tax, the Teaching and Higher Education Act 1998 mandated £1,000 fees for home students.
-In England, this rose to £3,000 in the Higher Education Act 2004, and £9,000 after the Browne Review in 2010 led by the former CEO of oil corporation BP.
-In 2017, the limit on fees was £9,250 for students in England, £9,000 in Wales, and £3,805 in Northern Ireland.
-The same rates apply for European Union students, who cannot be discriminated against under EU law.
-By contrast, under the Scotland Act 1998, the Scottish government resolved not to introduce tuition fees for students under 25.
-Under EU law, it is allowable that English students are charged tuition fees in Scottish universities while EU students may not be, because non-discrimination does not apply to internal domestic affairs.
-For English universities, the Higher Education Act 2004 enables the Secretary of State to set fee limits, while universities are meant to ensure "fair access" by drafting a "plan" for "equality of opportunity".
-There is no limit on international students fees, which have steadily risen to typically around double.
+In England, this rose to £3,000 following the Higher Education Act 2004 which also enabled the Secretary of State to set fee limits, while universities are meant to ensure fair access by drafting a plan for equality of opportunity.
+This fee limit was increased to £9,000 after the Browne Review in 2010 and to £9,250 in 2017 where they were later frozen.
+In 2025 this freeze on tuition fees came to an end and tuition fees have since risen with estimated infusion each academic year.
+By contrast, under the Scotland Act 1998, the Scottish government resolved not to introduce tuition fees for Scottish students under 25.
+There is no limit on international students fees.
+Prior to Brexit, EU students qualified for the same fees as UK students but are now (except for students from Ireland) charged as international students.

 A system of student loans is available for UK students through the government owned Student Loans Company.
-Means-tested grants were also available, but abolished for students who began university after August 2016.
-While EU students qualify for the same fees as UK students, they only qualify for loans (or previously grants) if they have been resident for three years in the UK.
+Means-tested grants were previously available until 2016.
 As the UK is in a minority of countries to still charge tuition fees, increasing demands have been made to abolish fees on the ground that they burden people without wealthy families in debt, deter disadvantaged students from education, and escalate income inequality.

-There are five private universities (the charitable University of Buckingham and Regent's University London, and the for-profit institutions The University of Law, BPP University and Arden University) where the government does not subsidise the tuition fees; as of 2003 at all other universities the government pays 75% or more of the average student fee.
-(The non-profit Richmond, The American International University in London is accredited by the American Middle States Association of Colleges and Schools.)
-In April 2017 the House of Commons voted to increase the cap on tuition fees to £9,250 per year, which took effect for students starting in September 2017.
-Students in Scotland, Wales, and Northern Ireland are also eligible for a means-tested grant, and many universities provide bursaries to poor students.
-Non-European Union students are not subsidised by the UK government and so have to pay much higher tuition fees.
+There are four private universities in the United Kingdom (the charitable University of Buckingham, Regent's University London and Richmond American University London, and the for-profit BPP University).
+The government does not provide any public funding for these universities and they are not subject to the undergraduate tuition fee cap.